 "Jiang Zemin" interviews the President of the People's Republic of China about his visit to the United States.
 "Daniel Barenboim" rebroadcasts a segment on the pianist who is considered by some to be...

 60 Minutes celebrates its 35th Anniversary.
 It looks back at stories featuring con artists, celebrities, musicians, and world leaders.
 It also revisits some of the tough interviews, remarkable places...

-Hosted by noted reporters Tom Brokaw and Jane Pauley, this program presents in-depth coverage of news stories in the tradition of 60 Minutes and 20/20.
+Hosted by noted reporters Tom Brokaw and Jane Pauley, and now Lester Holt, this program presents in-depth coverage of news stories in the tradition of 60 Minutes and 20/20.
 Rather than just...
 See full summary »

 Contestants, selected by calling a phone number, are chosen based on their ability to arrange 4 answers to a question in the correct order the fastest.
 They then have to answer 15 ...
 See full summary »

 This series set the pattern for the TV news magazine.
 Each episode consists of several stories, each presented by a different reporter.
 Stories have included investigative pieces, celebrity profiles, background pieces on current events, and general human interest stories.
 The series has also featured "Point-Counterpoint" debates and humorous commentaries by Andy Rooney.Written by

 In Andy Rooney's segment of 30 November 2008, the location of his seat in Giants Stadium was digitally blurred at the top of his season ticket - though the blurred region shifted enough to reveal most of the information - but all for naught as the same information was left unobstructed and even pointed to by Mr. Rooney at the bottom of the ticket, as well as the ticket's bar code and accompanying number.
 See more »

 5 of 7 people found this review helpful.